acanna/bibliotool/README.md

 # bibliotool
-A set of Python utils for local library.
+Python utility for managing local e-library.

 ## How to use bibliotool
 `$ pip3 install -r requirements.txt`